-Today’s Tinto de Toro is an early-ripening grape known for being thick-skinned and potent, which translates into character-filled wines noted for their color, strength and jammy flavors.
-Vineyards sit at the relatively high altitude of 600 to 750 meters and are made of a mix of clayey, sandy and calcareous soils.
-Since summers can be long, hot and dry (although with cool, crisp nights), vines are able to tap into the moisture trapped deep in these clay soils.
+Today’s Tinto de Toro is an early-ripening grape known for being thick-skinned and potent, translating into character-filled wines noted for their color, strength, and jammy flavors.
+Vineyards sit at a relatively high altitude of 600 to 750 meters and are made of a mix of clayey, sandy, and calcareous soils.
+Since summers can be long, hot, and dry (with cool, crisp nights), vines can tap into the deep moisture in these clay soils.

 Most of Toro’s best-known wines are 100 percent Tinto de Toro, although wines with just 75 percent of the variety can still qualify for DO status.
 Other varieties grown here include Garnacha and Cabernet Sauvignon (although only Garnacha is permitted to accompany the Tinto de Toro in DO-certified wines).
 A few white wines are made as well, mainly from the varieties Malvasía and Verdejo.